Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions

-In fact, it follows from class field theory that the primes that ramify in a $\Z/p\Z$-extension are either $p$ or precisely those of the form $q\equiv 1\pmod{p}$.
-By local class field theory, the discriminant of $L/\Q$ (denoted $d(L/\Q)$) is (see \cite[Lemma 2.4]{MM16})
+In fact, it follows from class field theory (see \cite[Lemma 2.5]{MM16}) that the primes that ramify in a $\Z/p\Z$-extension are either $p$ or precisely those of the form $q\equiv 1\pmod{p}$.
+By local class field theory, the discriminant of $L/\Q$ (denoted $d(L/\Q)$) is given by (see \cite[Lemma 2.4]{MM16})

 If $q(\neq p)$ ramifies in a $\Z/p$-extension then the ramification is tame.